 In connection with the settlement agreement, we also entered into a development and supply agreement with Hansen.
 Under the terms of this agreement, we will perform product development services with respect to fiber optic shape sensing at Hansen's request and provide Luna shape sensing products to Hansen.
 Revenues earned for product development will be determined in a manner consistent with our contract development services in our Technology Development business segment and will be payable monthly to us.
 Each quarter, to the extent such revenues exceed the installment payment owed by us to Hansen under the Hansen Note described below, then such excess will not be payable in cash and instead will be credited against the outstanding principal balance of the Hansen Note.
+As of September 30, 2010, this amount was \$0.3 million.
 Revenue is recognized under the development and supply agreement as time and expenses are incurred based upon contractual billing rates.
 Under the agreement, 30% of the costs incurred under the contract are not billable until specified milestones are met.
 Additionally, such amounts may be reduced if such milestones are not met within the timetable specified in the agreement.
-Since the holdback portion is not fixed and determinable as of June 30, 2010, we have deferred such amounts, approximately \$168,000, until the milestone is achieved.
-We achieved this milestone during the third quarter of 2010.
+Since the holdback portion is not fixed and determinable as of September 30, 2010, we have deferred such amounts, approximately \$140,000, until the milestone is achieved.
+We expect to achieve this milestone during the fourth quarter of 2010.